Mohit444444/Amazon.github/README.md

 # Amazon.github
-This is a amazon clon.
+This is a amazon clone.